Data Warehousing Interview Questions And Answers You Must Prepare In 2018

 Data Warehousing and Business Intelligence (DWBI) is a lucrative career option if you are passionate about managing data.
 We are here to help you if you wish to attend DWBI interviews.
 We have created a list of probable Data Warehousing interview questions and answers.
 If you have attended DWBI interviews in the recent past, we encourage you to paste additional questions in the comments tab.
 All the best!

 1. What is a data warehouse?
+List the types of Data warehouse architectures.

 A data warehouse is the electronic storage of an organization’s historical data for the purpose of data analytics.
 In other words, a data warehouse contains a wide variety of data that supports the decision-making process in an organization.